 - Ask one of your teachers to write a recommendation letter.

 - Ask the recommending teacher to forward the application and recommendation to your guidance counselor.

 - Your counselor will need to attach ACT scores and an official transcript and mail the completed application postmarked by March 25, 2019.

 How Much Does It Cost? $2,400

-- Program fee includes tuition reduction through the MSU College Ready Program, housing, textbooks, and program application fee.
+- The program fee includes tuition, housing, textbooks, and an application fee.

-- Food costs and weekend travel expenses are variable and not included in the program fee.
+- Food costs and weekend travel expenses are variable and not included in the fee.